Oswego County Emergency Communications Governance and SOP study

 The purpose of the project is to identify and formalize best practices and standards and improve the operation of public safety communication governance and Standard Operating Procedures within Oswego County and in its relationships and involvement with the Central New York Interoperable Communications Consortium (CNYICC); federal, tribal, state, and local agencies; public and private business entities; not-for-profit entities and other stakeholders in the community and region, and to support and enhance statewide interoperable communications for first responders.

-BBI staff involved in the project include: Principal Investigator William N. Myhill, Co-Investigators Diana Foote, and Joseph Treglia, Research Assistants Melissa Delia and Ashkeah Hopkins.
+BBI staff involved in the project include: Principal Investigator Diana Foote, Co-Investigator Joseph Treglia, Research Assistants Melissa Delia and Ashkeah Hopkins.
 BBI will work with Oswego County in the research, investigation, assessment, development and formalization of governance structures and Standard Operating Procedures (SOPs) to promote regional interoperable communications and engagement with traditional and non-traditional stakeholders.
 BBI will work closely with Oswego County to promote efficient interregional communications interoperability and cooperation in accordance with program goals.

 The primary goal is to expand regional emergency communication and public safety partnerships, formalize governance, implement standardized operating procedures between counties and agencies, and improve efficiency of emergency communications systems.
 Project personnel will assist the county in the identification of other entities, public and private, that should be involved in the process.
 Identified project goals include: